bahdotsh/termgpt/README.md

-termgpt How can I search for a specific string in a file termgpt How do I copy a file to a different location termgpt How can I see the contents of a file termgpt How do I move a file to a different location? termgpt How can I change the permissions of a file or directory
+termgpt How can I search for a specific string in a file termgpt How do I copy a file to a different location termgpt How can I see the contents of a file termgpt How do I move a file to a different location termgpt How can I change the permissions of a file or directory
 ```